tc39/proposal-measure/README.md

 ## Related but out-of-scope features

-Measure is intended to be a small, straightforwardly implementable kernel of functionality for JavaScript programmers that could perhaps be expanded upon in a follow-on proposal if data warrants.
-Some features that one might imagine belonging to Measure are natural and understandable, but are currently out-of scope.
+Amount is intended to be a small, straightforwardly implementable kernel of functionality for JavaScript programmers that could perhaps be expanded upon in a follow-on proposal if data warrants.
+Some features that one might imagine belonging to Amount are natural and understandable, but are currently out-of scope.
 Here are the features:

 ### Mathematical operations